DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 .. todo:: LOW - Stage 1 - Wifi - Other Controllers

-Look at the :doc:`/ex-commandstation/advanced-setup/controllers` page for the full list of controller (Throttle) options.
+Look at the :doc:`/ex-commandstation/advanced-setup/controllers` page for the full list of Throttle (Controller) options.

 ----